 Fulfiller and Returns Customization

 It is often best for fulfiller users to have a synergized experience across their tenant's entire suite of platforms and applications, which is created by visuals such as branded logos and matching color schemes.
-This can be achieved on the Unified Commerce Platform's Fulfiller Interface by configuring a theme that includes custom assets to re-skin the appearance of the interface, including the modals and other elements for processing returns.
+This can be achieved in the Fulfiller Interface of the Kibo Composable Commerce Platform (KCCP) by configuring a theme that includes custom assets to re-skin the appearance of the interface, including the modals and other elements for processing returns.

 Customizable Elements